Meet Our Team

 "Champs are made and born!"

-I share my personal story of going to school in Kenya when I was young boy and learning Swahili as an early language.
-I share how I overcame a medical condition and played in a number of sports from an early age through Walnut Hills High School all while maintaining excellent grades and receiving honors.
-My heart of service has always been a throughline in my life volunteering in school and in my church, as a camp counselor for middle schoolers and high schoolers.
+As a person who spent a year in Kenya learning the language and the culture at a young age, Jumba shares his personal story of what it means to manage a changing environment.
+He shares how he overcame a medical condition andm as a resultm played in a number of sports from an early age through high school, all while maintaining excellent grades and receiving honors.
+Jumba has a passion and heart for service that has been a throughline in his life, volunteering in school and in his church, as a camp counselor for middle schoolers and high schoolers.

 .png)